w3c/compute-pressure/README.md

   (via [WebCodecs](https://wicg.github.io/web-codecs/)) or
   software (via WebAssembly).

-Video conferencing applications and games use the following information to make the unsupported decisions above.
+Video conferencing applications and games would require the following information to make the decisions enumerated above:

 *   GPU utilization
 *   CPU capabilities, such as number of cores, core speed, cache size